 - After 30-minutes, turn the blender on high speed for 60-seconds, or until smooth.

-- Pour milk into a container and refrigerate for up to 3 days.
+- Pour milk into a container to serve or refrigerate.